artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 2. The universe should be consistent with this importance.
 3. Judaism makes people live well, so it is more likely true.

-The first two metaphysical claims are then combined with an observation about the world to argue for the truth of Judaism.
-Whether this argument is valid depends on one accepting the first two axioms, but once you do, it is consistent.
+This argument is unconvincing unless you agree with the first two axioms, but it is internally consistent.

-Akiba's comments about the difficulty of removing oneself from his beliefs are relevant here.
-A religious person may not be aware of their axioms when deciding what to believe.
+Akiba's comments about the difficulty of removing oneself from his beliefs apply; a religious person may not be aware of their axioms when deciding what to believe.
 They are apparent once disclosed, but the collective validity of the axioms and anything deduced from them is still unclear.

 For ethics to affect metaphysics or epistemology, we must assume that humans (or conscious beings generally) are special.
 This importance may be justified if one believes we have souls or that the creator is especially interested in the organization of our brain matter.
 These metaphysical claims are possible.
 If we are not special in *some* sense, however, then ethics must be isolated from metaphysics and epistemology.